-On the community side of things, Blender development is user-led, centered around add-ons for virtually every application you could need.
+On the community side, Blender development is user-led, centered around add-ons for virtually every application you could need.

 Additionally, active contributors produce quality tutorials and documentation to accompany the program if you have questions or need guidance on any aspect of the toolset.

 A steep learning curve and a daunting range of features stand as the only concerns about recommending Blender to anyone.